Using Terracotta Tiles

 There are two basic methods for laying our terracotta tiles, depending on which series are to be laid and the surface area.
-We advise a minimum of 10 mm joint between the pieces when laying, since terracotta is a natural material and has contractions and dilatations due to temperature changes.
+We advise a minimum of 10 mm joint between the pieces when laying, since terracotta is a natural material it may have irregular edges and may contract due to moisture and temperature changes.

 The product used in these joints should not contain pigments as these can penetrate the terracotta tiles and stain them.